The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 Due to the slight buff of Determination with Endwalker it is now preferable to have slightly more Determination than Direct Hit.
 However you do not want to neglect Direct Hit completely.

-1. Item Level- maximize Strength and Weapon Damage first.
+1. Item Level - maximize Strength and Weapon Damage first.
 2. Critical Hit Rate > Determination = Direct Hit Rate > Skill Speed

 We want to go as slow as possible, but reducing Skill Speed does not matter nearly as much as maximizing your main stat.

 I recommend you use the [gear comparison tool](http://bit.ly/DRG-Gear-EW) to actually get a better idea of how melds affect your DPS!

-Check out (the BiS page)\[/jobs/melee/dragoon/best-in-slot/] for the current BiS Dragoon gear sets.
+Check out [the BiS page](/jobs/melee/dragoon/best-in-slot/) for the current BiS Dragoon gear sets.